4DNucleome/PartSeg/tutorials/tutorial-chromosome-1/tutorial-chromosome1.md

 # Chromosome 1 territory analysis

-In this tutorial we will show how use PartSeg to segment territories of chromosome 1 inside human cell nucleus.
-And then do simple analysis.
+In this tutorial we will show how to use PartSeg to segment territories of chromosome 1 inside human cell nucleus and then do simple analysis.

 ## Dataset

+We are dealing with dataset of photos from confocal microscopy obtained with TO-PRO3 probe which is bind non-specyffic to chromatin fiber.
+This means that it can be assumed that the brighter the voxel of photo is the more chromatin it represends.
+This dependency is assumed to be linear.
+We will use this depndency to tune parameters of segmentation algorithm.

 Dataset for this tutorial can be download from [here](http://nucleus3d.cent.uw.edu.pl/PartSeg/Downloads/A_deconv_elements.zip).
-It contains 16 catted nucleus with marked chromosome 1 territory
-This dataset contains 16 catted nucleus with marked chromosome 1 territory.
+It contains 16 catted nucleus with marked chromosome 1 territory.

-The length of human genome is 3,088,286,401bp (base pairs).
-The length of chromosome 1 is 248,956,422bp.
-So length on chromosome 1 is ~8% of total length, so about 8% of total mass of chromatin inside nucleus.
+The length of human genome is 3,088,286,401bp (base pairs), while the length of chromosome 1 is 248,956,422bp.
+So length of chromosome 1 is ~8% of total length and it contains about 8% of total mass of chromatin inside nucleus.
 The length of centromere is 7.4 Mbp.
 So estimated mass of visible under marker is about 7.7% of chromatin inside nucleus.
 This analysis cannot base on volume, because of nucleous. [link1](https://en.wikipedia.org/wiki/Human_genome)